AguaClara/Dissolved-Gas-Fall2018-DEPRECATED/Research Reports/Final_Report.md

 $\rho_s$ = Density of sand particles
 $\rho_w$ = Density of water

 In the reactor the subteam plans to use, sand will serve as the granular solid and water as the fluid.
 Water has a known density and kinematic viscosity, but the material properties of sand may vary.
 The subteam used silica sand to design the prototype reactor, as it was readily available in the AguaClara laboratory.
-The subteam determined the silica sand's porosity and average grain diameter through experimentation, discussed in the Methods section.
-The subteam found silica sand's density in a slideshow by [Weber-Shirk](https://courses.cit.cornell.edu/cee4540/pdf/Filtration.pdf)
+The subteam experimentally determined the silica sand's porosity and average grain diameter, as discussed in the Methods section.
+The subteam found silica sand's density in a presentation by [Weber-Shirk](https://courses.cit.cornell.edu/cee4540/pdf/Filtration.pdf)

-Because of the reactor’s dependence on bubble formation, much of the subteam’s research was also directed toward bubble nucleation sites.
-The subteam found through research that the solid particles in the fluidized beds would provide nucleation sites for bubble formation.
+Because of the reactor’s dependence on bubble formation, the subteam also directed research toward bubble nucleation sites.
+The subteam found that the solid particles in the fluidized beds would provide nucleation sites for bubble formation.

-Typically, small, solid particles can provide a place for bubbles to grow large enough so they rise to the top of the reactor and escape [(Boudreau et al., 2005)](https://pubs.geoscienceworld.org/gsa/geology/article/33/6/517/103815/bubble-growth-and-rise-in-soft-sediments).
+Typically, small, solid particles can provide a place for bubbles to grow large enough so they rise to the top of a reactor and escape [(Boudreau et al., 2005)](https://pubs.geoscienceworld.org/gsa/geology/article/33/6/517/103815/bubble-growth-and-rise-in-soft-sediments).
 Boudreau found that bubbles that form in sand-like sediments are spherical, in contrast to the oblate spheroid-shaped bubbles that form in muddy sediments.
 His research suggests that the difference in shape is caused by the differences in responses to the stress of the materials; while mud fractures under stress, sand “acts fluidly or plastically in response to growth stresses.”
-This gives the subteam an idea of what type of materials to use in the reactor because the subteam needs the particles to have a fluid-like behavior.
+This informed the subteam as to what type of materials to use in the reactor because the subteam needs the particles to have a fluid-like behavior.

 Bubble formation and size in gas-solid fluidized beds is fairly predictable at low gas velocities [(Harrison and Leung, 1961)](https://www.nature.com/articles/190433a0).
 However, Schulz states that this is not the case for liquid-solid fluidized beds: “In most liquid-fluidized beds, … although instability is present and can be seen in the form of wavy structures this does not lead rapidly to bubble formation.” [(Schulz, 2004)](https://www.opuscula.agh.edu.pl/vol24/1/art/opuscula_math_2412.pdf).
 This instability could cause problems for the subteam, but luckily there are solutions to commonly reported issues.